groue/GRMustache/README.md

     A: Check [Guides/sample_code/indexes.md](GRMustache/blob/master/Guides/sample_code/indexes.md)

-- **Q: How do I implement filters, format numbers, dates, etc?**
+- **Q: How do I format numbers and dates, or localize portions of templates, etc?**

-    A: Check documentation of [Mustache lambda sections](GRMustache/blob/master/Guides/runtime/helpers.md) first.
-If it would not help, maybe you'll get some inspiration from the [number formatting sample code](GRMustache/blob/master/Guides/sample_code/number_formatting.md).
-If you are still stuck after those, go and look for a [closed issue](GRMustache/issues?state=closed) that covers your need.
-Finally, open a new issue :-)
+    A: [Filters](GRMustache/blob/master/Guides/filters.md) and [Mustache lambda sections](GRMustache/blob/master/Guides/helpers.md) are your friends. *Filters* act on the data you provide to the template, and are typically a good match for formatting values. *Lambda sections* act directly on the template canvas, and can help you process a full portion of a template.

 - **Q: Does GRMustache provide any layout facility?**